-Lately, Katie has taken on Ironman as a challenge.
-After completing her first iron-distance race in 2013 (in which she finished second overall, despite having the goal of “just finishing”), she most-recently completed Ironman Chattanooga.
+Lately, Katie has taken on long-distance triathlon as a challenge.
+After completing her first long-distance race in 2013 (in which she finished second overall, despite having the goal of “just finishing”), she most-recently completed Ironman Chattanooga.

 Katie is currently training for Ironman Texas and Ironman Maryland 2016, hoping to earn a spot at the Ironman World Championships in Kona, Hawaii.
 After that, she plans to change focus yet again.